johnreutersward/train-info/README.md

 FAQ
 ---
 * Q: Hold on, how can I be sure to trust this information?
 What if I miss my train!
-* A: The program uses the tåg.info API which in turn uses information available @ Trafikverket (the Swedish Transport Administration) and is the agency responsible for all railway traffic.
+* A: The program uses the tåg.info API which in turn uses information available @ Trafikverket (the Swedish Transport Administration) which is the agency responsible for all railway traffic.